succinctlabs/sp1-reth/README.md

 ![](./assets/sp1-reth.png)

-SP1 Reth is a 100% open-source POC that showcases how any rollup can use SP1 to build a performant (type-1, bytecode compatible) ZK-EVM with less than 2000 lines of maintainable Rust code.
+SP1 Reth is a 100% open-source POC that showcases how any rollup can use SP1 to build a performant (type-1, bytecode compatible) zkEVM with less than 2000 lines of maintainable Rust code.
 SP1 Reth achieves incredible performance (around $0.01-0.02 proving cost for an average Ethereum transaction)  by leveraging SP1’s open-source, customizable precompile system, with orders of magnitude improvements to come.
 SP1 Reth points to a future where all rollups can become ZK rollups, utilizing the magic of ZKPs with maintainable software written in Rust.

 [Blog Post](https://blog.succinct.xyz/sp1-reth) | [SP1 Repo](https://github.com/succinctlabs/sp1) | [SP1 Docs](https://succinctlabs.github.io/sp1/)